[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 2. Timezone: CronJobs run in the timezone of the Kubernetes cluster by default, which may not match the timezone of the user or application.
 This can lead to scheduling conflicts or unexpected behavior.

-3. Image: If a CronJob specifies an image that is unavailable, the job will fail.
+3. Image: If a CronJob specifies an unavailable image, the job will fail.

-4. Resources: Resource limits on images that are set too high will cause jobs to fail.
+4. Resources: Setting resource limits on images too high will cause jobs to fail.

 5. Job concurrency: If a CronJob is set to run too frequently or with too many replicas, it might lead to excessive load on the cluster and cause other jobs to fail.